ryanantonydunn/nextjs-starter/README.md

 All decisions in the repo and readme are optional including stack choices, linting settings, folder structure and anything else.
 If you think something different is a better solution for your project, do it, I'm not your mum.

+## TODO improvements here

+-   Make it so styles in CSS modules can be clicked to directly from inside files
+-   Fix env vars in package scripts to be able to be run from powershell

 ## Instructions to create from scratch

 1. New nextjs app with TypeScript